Fintan-contents/nablarch-system-development-guide/en/Nablarch-system-development-guide/README.md

 #### Notes on sample projects

-Do not copy and reuse the deliverables of the sample project without studying them.
+Don't divert the deliverables from the sample project without any consideration.

 The deliverables of the sample project are based on the requirements and characteristics of the sample project that we have created by customizing the design standards of Nablarch.